Chorus-bdd/Chorus-bdd.github.io/pages/Handlers/HandlerClasses.md

     Feature: Simple Feature

-The feature above would use handler class annotated `@Handler("My Shared Handler")`, `@Handler("Remoting")` The default handler `@Handler("Simple Feature")` will also be used, if it exists.
+The feature above would use the handler classes annotated `@Handler("My Shared Handler")` and `@Handler("Remoting")` The default handler `@Handler("Simple Feature")` will also be used, if it exists.

-This mechanism enables you to reuse handler classes between multiple features.
+This mechanism enables you to share handler classes between features.

 n.b. the `Uses:` keyword is a Chorus extension, it is not part of the original Gherkin syntax

 ### Step methods ###

-Handlers classes contains methods annotated with the @Step annotation
-The `@Step` annotation has a text value which is matched against your scenario steps
+Handler classes contains methods annotated with the @Step annotation The `@Step` annotation has a text value which is matched against your scenario steps
 The first word of the step, (e.g. Given, Then, When) is stripped before matching: